intel-analytics/ipex-llm/python/ppml/example/pytorch_nn_lr/pytorch-nn-lr-tutorial.md

  [0.0000000e+00]]
 ```
 ### 3.4 Incremental Training
-Incremental training is supported, as long as `pytorchModelPath` is specified in FL Server config, the server automatically saves the model checkpoints (every 100 aggregations by default).
-Thus, we just need to use the same configurations and start FL Server again.
+Incremental training is supported, we just need to use the same configurations and start FL Server again.

 In SGX container, start FL Server
 ```